Neche-Stephen/merge-it-algorithm/README.md

 ### Tools/Libraries Used

-- **JavaScript/Node.js**: The function and tests are written in JavaScript.
+- **JavaScript/Node.js**: The function and tests are written in JavaScript and run in Nodejs environment.
 - **Jest**: Used as the testing framework.

 ### Runtime Performance